daviddesmet/NaCl.Core/README.md

 ## Test Coverage

 - Includes the mandatory RFC test vectors.
-- [Project Wycheproof](https://github.com/google/wycheproof), for testing against known attacks (when applicable).
+- [Project Wycheproof](https://github.com/google/wycheproof) by members of Google Security Team, for testing against known attacks (when applicable).

 ## Learn More